The term E-commerce means buying and selling of goods and services through the digital and elec...

 Food safety is a serious public health concern for a long time in our country.
 Adulteration and food scandals are continually plaguing India for more than a decade.
-The crisis of food safety and health needs to be regulated and controlled by government.
+The crisis of food safety and health needs to be regulated and controlled by the government.
 This will only be possible with a clear and consistent food regulatory policy, and their strict implementation.

-The Food Safety and Standards Authority of India (FSSAI) is an autonomous body established in 2011 under the Ministry of Health & Family Welfare, Government of India.
+Food Safety and Standards Authority of India (FSSAI) is an autonomous body established in 2011 under the Ministry of Health & Family Welfare, Government of India.
 The food regulator, FSSAI, is a larger unified certification covering several older laws under it like Food Adulteration Act 1954, Vegetable Oil Products Order 1947, Fruit Products Order 1955, Meat Products Order 1973, and Milk Products Order 1992.
-So, if you are involved in the business of manufacturing, storage, distribution, sale, and import of food, you need to have a FSSAI certification.
+So, if you are involved in the business of manufacturing, storage, distribution, sale, and import of food, you need to have an FSSAI certification.

 FSSAI is responsible for protecting and promoting public health through the regulation and supervision of food safety and food standards.
 The FSSAI license also covers the quality, manufacture, packaging, safety, and sale of all food.
 This is all to ensure the health and safety of the people consuming these food products.
 This also ensures a reduction in the cases of food adulteration or poor quality.

 Some of the mandatory “mark” certifications in India for various products are: